Why Stories Sell: The Science of Storytelling in Marketing

 Think about the last time you told someone about a great brand — odds are, you didn’t describe its product features.
 You shared the story that stuck with you.

-4. Practical Storyselling Strategies
+Practical Storyselling Strategies

-Here are five ways to make your stories sell:
+Five ways to make stories sell:

 These principles mirror what Philanthropy.org calls “narrative reciprocity” — where brands and customers share stories that deepen connection beyond the transaction.

-5. Why Stories Sell Better Than Facts
+Why Stories Sell Better Than Facts Alone

 Straightforward ads tell.
 Stories show.
 Data convinces the brain.
 Stories convert the heart.

-As Matthew Dicks explains, “The story is not about what happened — it’s about what it meant.
+As Matthew Dicks explains, “The story is not about what happened — it’s about what it meant.”

 And meaning is what buyers remember.

-That’s why Forbes found that storytelling-driven marketing creates emotional engagement that drives loyalty and repeat business — far more than fact-driven copy ever could.
+This shows up in the market, too: Forbes found that storytelling-driven marketing creates emotional engagement that drives loyalty and repeat business — far more than fact-driven copy ever could.

 FAQ: Why Stories Sell